meadsteve/DiceApi/README.md

 This is a semi joking api to simulate a pile of dice being thrown.
 The idea is fully inspired by/stolen from [deckofcardsapi.com](http://deckofcardsapi.com/).
 If you find any bugs or have feature requests, the project can be found on github at [DiceApi on GitHub](https://github.com/meadsteve/DiceApi/) or send me a tweet [@MeadSteve](https://twitter.com/MeadSteve).

+## *Retired* !! 🛌🏼
+The API is no longer available at roll.diceapi.com.
+I decided to drop the domain to free up money for more domains.

 ## Rolling
 ### Roll a single dice
 ```GET http://roll.diceapi.com/json/d6```